INRIM/sir-technical-docs/strongswan-ike2.md

 Once got the certificate, copy the private key in `/etc/swanctl/rsa`, the X.509 certificate in `/etc/swanctl/x509` and the CA certificate in `/etc/swanctl/x509ca`.
+I assume that the X509 certificate is called `mycert.pem`, and it is issued to `vpn.example.com`, which points to the public IPv4 and IPv6 addresses of the server.

 Reload and verify that they are successfully loaded:
 ```bash